 Hmmm… exercise 5 days a week and burn more calories or exercise 6 days a week and burn less calories?
 I know I’d go with 5 days and go live life on that 6th day.

-Doing only aerobics and ignoring resistance training can send you into an endless loop where you are working harder and harder but getting less results in return.
+Doing only aerobics and ignoring weight training can send you into an endless loop where you are working harder and harder but getting less results in return.

-I know those bikini days are approaching so it’s your choice.
+I know those bikini body days are approaching so it’s your choice.